brson/rust-contract-comparison/blog/dfinity.md

 [ytpl]: https://www.youtube.com/playlist?list=PLuhDt1vhGcrejCmYeB1uqgl9Y3f6MCyFp

-It's an extremely basic series, but I did have some takeaways: mostly, that programming for DFINITY appears to look a lot like traditional programming, and _not_ like Solidity-descendant smart contract programming.
+It's a basic introductory series, but I did have some takeaways: mostly, that programming for dfinity appears to look a lot like traditional programming, and _not_ like Solidity-descendant smart contract programming.
 Gas was not mentioned at all,
 and I am curious whether that means the programmer doesn't neeed to worry about gas,